Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 Ranges below are by service category, with both quick-fix and complex pricing for each.
 Where a dedicated cost article exists, follow the link for full detail.

-Shopify development & technical work
+Shopify development and technical work

 Work typeRealistic range